-Much of Okanagan Region of the BC Ministry of Environment (BC MOE) is covered by large to moderate sized lakes that lie close to urban centres and are important for water recreation and recreational fisheries.
-In addition to their recreational values, shoreline areas of these water bodies are sensitive and productive fish and wildlife habitats.
+Much of Okanagan Region of the BC Ministry of Water, Land and Air Protection (BC MWLAP) is covered by large to moderate sized lakes that lie close to urban centres and are important for water recreation and recreational fisheries.
+However, in addition to their recreational values, shoreline areas of these water bodies are sensitive and productive fish and wildlife habitats.
 Lakeside (riparian) vegetation is an important component of these habitats.
-The protection of fish, wildlife, their habitats and water quality depends upon the protection of vegetated lakeshores to:
+The protection of fish habitat and water quality depends upon protection of vegetated lakeshores to:

-- protect root systems that stabilize shorelines and maintain natural bank geometry; - sustain a natural source of fish food in the form of leaf litter and insect drop; - maintain cover and shade for predator avoidance and temperature moderation in shallow near shore rearing areas; and, - reduce the introduction of sediment and non-point source pollution into the lake. - provide critical habitats for many wildlife species, especially amphibians, raptors and cavity dependent species.
+- protect root systems that stabilize shorelines and maintain natural bank geometry; - sustain a natural source of fish food in the form of leaf litter and insect drop; - maintain cover and shade for predator avoidance and temperature moderation in shallow near shore rearing areas; and, - reduce the introduction of sediment and non-point source pollution into the lake.

 Lakeshore stabilization refers to works undertaken to protect or amour a bank or shore from erosion.
 Erosion processes along lakeshores are similar to streams.
-They can occur naturally, from the ongoing action of waves dissipating their energy against erodable banks, and can be worsened by increased water levels, wave action associated with boat use, other human activities, including vegetation removal.
+They can occur naturally, from the ongoing action of waves dissipating their energy against erodable banks, and can be worsened by increased water levels as well as riparian vegetation removal, wave action associated with boat use or other human activities.